 - The Sources of Rawhide

 More and more pet parents are realizing that rawhide treats present choking hazards to their pets, but simply keeping an eye out may not be enough.
 The process of manufacturing rawhide chews involves toxic preservatives and other chemicals, like formaldehyde.
-Read more about the dangers of rawhide chews on our blog here!

 Still, at Homescape Pets we can’t deny how irresistible treats and chews are to pups.
 Every dog deserves a satisfying and nutritious chew to keep him busy and healthy, which is why we formulated our new Homescape Pets Simply Natural Chews to be the perfect alternative to rawhide.
+We offer beef hide rolls.
+Immediately you will notice their natural color.
+The difference is ours did come straight from the slaughterhouse.
+They are sun dried, sometimes for months to get them pup ready.
+No chemicals, preservative or treatments of any kind.

-Made only with real, raw meat, our chews are air-dried, fully digestible, and excellent for joint health and clean teeth.
+Made only with real, raw meat, our treats and chews are air-dried, fully digestible, and excellent for joint health and clean teeth.
 Even better, they’re made with absolutely zero preservatives.
 Now, your pup can enjoy the real deal: protein snacks that are single-ingredient and absolutely delicious.
 Check out our chews and see which one your pup will love most!